 (b) tuition scholarship program participation data aggregated for each public postsecondary education institution to show:

-(i) the number of qualified students and legacy students who received tuition scholarships and in the prior twelve month period;
+(i) the number of qualified students who received tuition scholarships and in the prior 12 month period;

-(ii) the total number of students, including qualified students and legacy students, enrolled in the prior twelve-month period;
+(ii) the total number of qualified students enrolled in the prior 12-month period;

 (iii) the amount of tuition scholarships funded by semester and the amount of tuition costs that were not offset by the tuition scholarship by semester; and

-(iv) the number of qualified students and legacy students who graduated with a degree and, for each qualified student, the number of consecutive semesters and nonconsecutive semesters attended prior to graduation.
+(iv) the number of qualified students who graduated with a degree and, for each qualified student, the number of consecutive semesters and nonconsecutive semesters attended prior to graduation.